 A while back, I wrote about how I was taking an online herbal class through the Herbal Academy of New England.
 I absolutely love it so far!
 (By the way, it’s self-paced, so it’s never too late to join!
-Click HERE for more info on the class.
-They also have gift certificates available!)
+Click HERE for more information on the beginner’s class or HERE for the intermediate class.)

 For a homework assignment, I had to choose a recipe from their herbal flipbook to make.
 There were sooo many great ideas to choose from, but I finally settled on this drawing salve.
 I actually took great liberties with their original recipe, but that’s okay – they encourage experimentation!
 (If only all homework could be so fun as the kind in this class!)

 Since we heat our house solely with wood, we’re always getting tiny, bothersome splinters in our hands.
 I tested some of this out on the palms of my hands and was quite happy with how it helped!
 (Note: the charcoal in it tends to stain, so be sure to keep it covered with a band-aid and away from white shirts and such.)

 Besides splinters, the salve can also be used for things like boils and insect bites.

 I liked it so much, I thought that I’d make some up as stocking stuffers for the wood-working guys in my family.
 (The labels I created for gifting can be found below the recipe.)